esteinig/sketchy/README.md

 **Custom sketches**

-Custom reference sketch collections can be generated with the [`sketchy feature prepare`](#sketchy-feature-prepare) task, and must include a:
+Custom reference sketch collections can be generated with the [`sketchy feature prepare`](#sketchy-feature-prepare) task as described in the [`Constructing reference sketches`](#constructing-reference-sketches) section, and must include a:

 * reference sketch
 * numeric genotype index